11 Ways to Get More (Real!) Followers on Instagram in 2019

 BIG FAT NO to buying followers

-Besides, Instagram algorithm defines the visibility of your posts in the news feeds of your followers.
-As long as it sees no engagement (just think what engagement can you expect from indifferent robots?), the post will not be shown in the feeds of real accounts.
+Besides, the Instagram algorithm defines the visibility of your posts in the news feeds of your followers.
+As long as it sees no engagement (just think what engagement can you expect from indifferent robots?), the post will not be shown in the feeds of real social media accounts.
 It is a killer of organic following growth.

 Only as long as you have a community of real – and active – followers, you can sell something to them.

-So one more action to take on regular basis is to “tidy up” your followers list.
+So one more action to take on a regular basis is to “tidy up” your follower list.
 Nowadays, dozens of spammy accounts are “following” you not for the sake of really following, but rather to make you check who your new subscriber is and possibly be trapped by their “lose 30 lbs in 3 days” or “wanna get some extra cash?” slogans.